-Service # of Individuals Served # of Units Title III-D Funds CDSME Program 72 72 32,920.00 of Individuals Title III-D Service Served # of Units Funds of Individuals Title III-D Service Served # of Units Funds b.
+Service # of Individuals Served # of Units Title III-D Funds CDSME Program 72 72 32,920.00

+Service # of Individuals Served # of Units Title III-D Funds

+Service # of Individuals Served # of Units Title III-D Funds

+Denotes a permissible aggregate service.
+All other services require individual registration and reporting b.
 Data collection and reporting: Describe how the AAA will collect and report data for each service related to the program.

-^{}Denotes a permissible aggregate service.
-All other services require individual registration and reporting